Rural SMEs in Ireland and access to cloud

 It is critical that the Government acts to roll out the National Broadband Plan to the many areas that cannot access broadband today.

-In addition, as a smart shopper on behalf of ourcustomers, we see the need to break down the barriers to competition to allow multiple network service providers roll high quality network infrastructure out to markets outside the capital.
-This would create an increase in product offerings and thus generate price competition and hence enable the connectivity SMEs require.
-In other words, a consistent, reliable service at a price they can afford.
+In addition, as a smart shopper on behalf of our customers, we see the need to break down the barriers to competition to allow multiple network service providers to roll high-quality network infrastructure out to markets outside the capital.
+This would create an increase in product offerings and thus generate price competition and hence enable the connectivity SMEs to require.
+In other words, consistent, reliable service at a price, they can afford.